 This map has both apartment rentals and hotels:

 There is so much to do in Cannon Beach, and I have a whole post on this sweet little beach town on the Oregon north coast coming soon.
-For now, here is my ranking of the best clam chowder in Cannon.
-Enjoy!
+For now, here are some tips on where to eat: